Photos by Amy Lombard. Wardrobe Courtesy of New York Vintage

 “I have my way,” she says.

-Wearing a latex dress Lohan would love to wear to the Oscars, Crackdoubt balances the DVD on her bowl.
-She lights the bowl, and the DVD topples to the ground.
+Crackdoubt balances the DVD on her bowl, lights it, and the DVD topples to the ground.
 This happens over and over again until CrackDoubt gives up on her dream of smoking Lohan.

 “There’s no way to smoke this, which tells you about Lindsay being sober during this movie,” she says.

-Along with their love of all things Lohan, drug users also love burning all their cash on drugs.
-In true drug-lovin’ form, CrackDoubt puts on the net artist’s Google Glass, rolls a dollar bill, brings it to her lips, lights the dollar on fire, and then starts smoking the money.
+Along with their love of all things Lohan, drug users also love burning all their cash.
+CrackDoubt rolls a dollar bill, brings it to her lips, lights the note on fire and then starts puffing.
 “It tastes less chemical [than the diploma], but they also say $1 bills are the dirtiest things on earth,” she says.
 “That was a $1 bill.
 If I smoked $100 bills, it’d be more like my addiction.”

 After she finishes smoking the Bible, she rates the objects in order of how great they are as drugs.